RoboTech-URJC/Icarus-Project/src/ros_package/README.md

-At this moment, you can send commands to the simulated drone using ros topics or services, we strongly recommend to compile your ws before test anything, because sometimes some parts of mavros make some compilation problems.
+At this moment, you can send commands to the simulated drone using ros topics or services, we strongly recommend to compile your ws before test anything, because sometimes some parts of mavros make some compilation problems: `catkin_make -j 1`

 Enjoy!